maany/k8s-dev-cluster/README.md

 vagrant destroy -f
 ```

-## Further configutation with the CLI
+## Further configuration with the CLI
 To provision the cluster with Metallb, Longhorn, Kube Prometheus Stack, Traefik, Certmanager, .. please follow the instructions [here](./tools/README.md)